-These facts also raise the question of whether, without Spouse B's permission (given either specifically in this instance or at the beginning of the representation by agreement that all communications with one client can or will be disclosed to the other; see Advisory 5.
+1216 These facts also raise the question of whether, without Spouse B's permission 1217 (given either specifically in this instance or at the beginning of the representation by 1218 agreement that all communications with one client can or will be disclosed to the other; see 1219 Advisory 5.
 "Engagement Letter Considerations in Representing a Fiduciary" p.
-28), Lawyer may even request the consent of Spouse A to the change, as to do so may involve disclosing confidential information of B. See the discussion of joint representation of cofiduciaries in Advisory 3.
-"Representing Co-Fiduciaries, e.g., Co-Personal Representatives or Co-Trustees", p.
+28), 1220 Lawyer may even request the consent of Spouse A to the change, as to do so may involve 1221 disclosing confidential information of B. See the discussion of joint representation of co- 1222 fiduciaries in Advisory 3.
+"Representing Co-Fiduciaries, e.g., Co-Personal Representatives 1223 or Co-Trustees", p.
 18. See also CBA Formal Op.
-135, "Ethical Considerations in the Joint Representation of Clients in the Same Matter or Proceeding" (2018).

-The question, then, is may Lawyer continue representing either Spouse A or Spouse B?
-Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives informed consent, confirmed in writing.3 However, under the circumstances, it is unlikely that informed consent could be obtained.
-Even if technical compliance is possible, Lawyer should consider carefully whether such representation is prudent and whether the wisest course of action would be to withdraw from representing either A or B. Here, A and B are unlikely to be able to do effective joint estate planning until they, independently or with the help of a third party other than Lawyer, reach agreement on common objectives.
+135, "Ethical Considerations in the Joint 1224 Representation of Clients in the Same Matter or Proceeding" (2018).
+1225 1226 The question, then, is may Lawyer continue representing either Spouse A or 1226 1227 The question, then, is may Lawyer continue representing either Spouse A or Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer 1227 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer 1227 1228 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives 1227 1228 1229 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives informed consent, confirmed in writing.
+However, under the circumstances, it is unlikely 1227 1228 1229 1230 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives informed consent, confirmed in writing.
+However, under the circumstances, it is unlikely that informed consent could be obtained.
+Even if technical compliance is possible, Lawyer 1227 1228 1229 1230 1231 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives informed consent, confirmed in writing.
+However, under the circumstances, it is unlikely that informed consent could be obtained.
+Even if technical compliance is possible, Lawyer should consider carefully whether such representation is prudent and whether the wisest 1227 1228 1229 1230 1231 1232 Spouse B?
+Technically, Lawyer could continue representing either A or B if Lawyer complies with Rule 1.7(b)(1), and the client that Lawyer will not be representing gives informed consent, confirmed in writing.
+However, under the circumstances, it is unlikely that informed consent could be obtained.
+Even if technical compliance is possible, Lawyer should consider carefully whether such representation is prudent and whether the wisest course of action would be to withdraw from representing either A or B. Here, A and B are

-- 2) Explain the advantages and disadvantages of the proposed course of conduct; - 3) Discuss other options or alternatives; and - 4) In some circumstances, advise the client to seek advice from independent counsel before commencing the representation.
+- 1) Disclose the facts and circumstances giving rise to the conflict; - 2) Explain the advantages and disadvantages of the proposed course of conduct; - 3) Discuss other options or alternatives; and - 4) In some circumstances, advise the client to seek advice from independent counsel before commencing the representation.

-^{3 &}quot;Informed consent" and "confirmed in writing" are defined in Colo.
+&lt;sup>3 "Informed consent" and "confirmed in writing" are defined in Colo.
 RPC 1.0.
 "Informed consent" denotes the agreement by a person to a proposed course of conduct after the lawyer has communicated adequate information and explanation about the material risks of and reasonably available alternatives to the proposed course of conduct.
 The communication necessary will vary according to the circumstances.
 The lawyer ordinarily must